Macweese/jgx07-scraper/README.md

 See this [example](https://github.com/Macweese/osrs-web-scrape/blob/main/Example%2017-20-00%20UTC.json "Output file format") for reference on what the file contents look like.
 ___
 ### Notes
+For this program to work you need to have Java 11 installed.

 The output file will be named after the time of the execution in UTC time E.g. "2022-03-23 15-50-00 UTC.json".
 Each resulting file will be around 25kb in size.
 Trimming would only save about 1kb while making it unreadable, deemed not worth.